Specialty Pages: How To Write Pages That Convert For Your Practice

-The search engines will choose what results to display based largely on keyword phrases.
-By incorporating the keywords people search with on your specialized page, you increase your chance of a boost in rankings, which means you’ll be easier to find.
+The search engines will choose what results to display based largely on that keyword phrase.
+By incorporating the keywords people search with on the specialized page, you increase your chance of a boost in rankings.

 Picture: An LSIGraph.com search for the keyword phrase: sciatica treatment reveals other potentially useful keywords to incorporate in your writing.

-There are two types of therapy specialty pages you need to include: pages every site needs (standard but still tailored pages) and those that are more unique and specific to your practice and expertise.
+There are two types of therapy specialty pages you need to include; those every site needs (the standard but still tailored pages) and those that are more unique and specific to your practice and expertise.

 Your bio page: Who you are and why potential clients should trust you.

 The “who we are” page: This is like an About Me or bio page for your practice.
 Instead of going into the individual[s] behind the practice here, talk about your private practice in general and what its goals and/or specializations are.

 Services page: Think about how what you offer that can benefit a client.
 CBT for anxiety?
 Counseling for alcoholism?
 Eye Movement Desensitization and Reprocessing (EMDR) for Post Traumatic Stress Disorder?
 Include a page with a brief summary of all the different kinds of services you provide, and then link the listings to their respective, super specific specialty pages elsewhere on your site.

 Frequently Asked Questions (FAQ) page: Many health professionals don’t think to include a FAQ page.
 What a mistake!
 As the name infers, this page answers those questions you’re asked often.
 An FAQ page can ease your team’s workload, offer a seamless experience for current and potential clients, and give you the opportunity to provide important information to the search engines.
 That’s three birds – one stone.